25 Most Beautiful & Famous Landmarks in Africa

 The tiny island is among the important and famous landmarks in Africa offering visitors the opportunity to view and explore the ruins of a fort used in the transport and imprisonment of slaves during the Atlantic slave trade between the 16th century and 20th century.

-If you enjoy history or are interested to learn more about the West African slave trade, Bunce Island is somewhere you have to visit.
+If you enjoy history or are interested in learning more about the West African slave trade, Bunce Island is somewhere you have to visit.

 Due to its sad and extremely dark past, the island has a distinct mood surrounding it making it a solemn place to visit which has almost been taken over by the jungle.